Hilf al-Fudul: Historical background

 The pact, or hilf in Arabic, took place one month after the end of the Fijar Wars, in month of Dhu al-Qi'da.
 Montgomery Watt notes that the war resulted in Meccan control of the commercial road between Iraq and al-Hirah.

 Martin Lings notes the historical importance of a justice system in Mecca.
 In the years preceding the pact, the Quraysh were involved in intermittent conflicts.
 The war, as usual, was a result of an unsettled murder.
 The effect was growing discontent with the form of justice that required fake war.
 Many Quraysh leaders had travelled to Syria, where they found relative justice prevailed.
 Similar conditions also existed in Abyssinia.
 No such system, however, existed in Arabia.

 The principle of hilf was established previously by Hashim ibn Abd Manaf as a way to set up new alliances between merchants of similar power, whether they be Meccans or foreigners.
 It allowed the formation of alliances outside of Mecca and the modification of the balance of power with respect to trade inside Mecca.
 Hilf sometimes resulted in the formation of new tribes, as with the Banu Hashim.
 Those transformations reshaped the traditional tribe colonisation and the social relations in Mecca.

 Formation

 A Yemeni merchant from Zabid had sold some goods to al-As ibn Wa'il al-Sahmi (the father of Amr ibn al-As).
 Having taken possession of the goods, the Qurayshi refused to pay the agreed price, knowing that the merchant had no confederate or kinsman in Mecca whom he could count upon for help.
 The Yemeni merchant, instead of letting it pass, appealed to the Quraysh to see that justice was done.
 But due to al-As ibn Wa'il's preeminent place among the Quraysh, they refused to help the Yemeni merchant.
-So the merchant went to the mountain Abi Qays to recite poems asking for justice :
+So the merchant went to the mountain Abi Qubays to recite poems asking for justice :